 “The Hope Pandemic” series addresses the changing business climate and how we can go digital and shape a new world of sustainability, kindness and community.

-Some believe that people in these countries will be naturally more resistant to this virus as they have not been existing in the oversanitized environments of modern countries (that have led to compromised immunities).
+Some believe that people in these countries have been more resistant to this virus, and others as well, because had not been existing in the oversanitized environments of most modern countries.

 There are so many learnings yet.

 One big question is: how will humanity navigate the future after weathering the massive disruption of the last few years?
 There’s no question that there will be other viruses, and a raft of threats linked with wars, climate change and other matters.
 They will certainly crop up from time to time, but will we be more prepared?